Skip to content

 export NOORM_CONFIG=staging

-noorm -H change ff # Uses staging config with overridden host
+noorm change ff # Uses staging config with overridden host

 Priority (highest to lowest):